-"Saline line" means, for the Carrizo-Wilcox Aquifer, the applicable lines that are shown on a map labeled Figure 20, and for the Sparta Sand the line that is shown on Figure 22, of Texas Water Development Board Report No. 185, dated June 1974, entitled "Ground-Water Resources of Rules of the Post Oak Savannah Groundwater Conservation District Page 13 Brazos and Burleson Counties, Texas", that mark the boundary between that part of the respective aquifers having water with total dissolved solids of less than 3,000 milligrams per liter and that part of the respective aquifers having water with TDS of greater than 3,000 milligrams per liter.
+"Saline line" means, for the Carrizo-Wilcox Aquifer, the applicable lines that are shown on a map labeled Figure 20, and for the Sparta Sand the line that is shown on Figure 22, of Texas Water Development Board Report No. 185, dated June 1974, entitled "Ground-Water Resources of Brazos and Burleson Counties, Texas", that mark the boundary between that part of the respective aquifers having water with total dissolved solids of less than 3,000 milligrams per liter and that part of the respective aquifers having water with TDS of greater than 3,000 milligrams per liter.